Inf-Devs/procyon_skies/README.md

-# Real-time server demo
+# Procyon Skies

 ## What is this?

-I've built a "small" demo that has players connect to a server, enter their name, and fly around a bit as tiny little spaceships.
+We've built a "small" game server where players connect, enter their name, and fly around as tiny little spaceships.

+This project grew out of an experimental game server.
+It's now going to be actively developed and improved.

 ## Dependencies